fvilante/AsciiDoc_Template/readme.md

 # Dependencies

-Before following below steps you need to assure you have [Nodejs](https://nodejs.org/en/) and [git](https://git-scm.com/downloads) installed in your machine.
+Before following below steps you need to assure you have [Nodejs](https://nodejs.org/en/) installed in your machine.

 Probabbly you want to use a modern code editor as [Visual Studio Code](https://code.visualstudio.com/) to edit your AsciiDoc with proper [Asciidoc plugin installed](https://marketplace.visualstudio.com/items?itemName=asciidoctor.asciidoctor-vscode), but this project is editor agnostic and it not assumes you are using Visual Studio Code as your editor.
 You can choose any editor like basic [Windows Notepad](https://en.wikipedia.org/wiki/Windows_Notepad), the old traditional [vim](https://www.vim.org/), [notepad++](https://notepad-plus-plus.org/downloads/), or any other of your preference.

+> NOTE: It's upto you to use [git](https://git-scm.com/downloads) to control version of your project.
+We recommend you to use it.

 # Clone the repository